Revenue Management

 Hotel Fixed and Variable Costs: Complete Management Guide

-Aug 31, 2025
+Published Aug 31, 2025

-In the world of hospitality, truly understanding your hotel’s cost structure can be the difference between turning a profit or facing losses.
+In hospitality, truly understanding your hotel’s cost structure can be the difference between turning a profit or facing losses.
 Labor costs alone often make up 35-50% of total operating expenses in many hotels, so managing these costs smartly is more important than ever if you want to stay competitive while keeping your margins healthy.

 Hotel fixed and variable costs are the backbone of any successful hotel business model.
 Whether you’re running a cozy boutique inn or managing a large hotel chain, getting a handle on these cost categories helps you make smarter decisions about pricing, staffing, and how to improve operational efficiency.

-This guide covers everything hotel managers need to know about managing costs effectively in 2025.
+This guide covers everything hotel managers need to know about managing costs effectively in 2026.
 You’ll find practical tips for optimizing both fixed and variable expenses, key performance indicators to track how well you’re doing, and technology tools that can help boost your revenue while cutting down waste.

 Understanding Hotel Fixed and Variable Costs

-When it comes to hotel operating costs, they generally fall into two main buckets that every management team should be familiar with.
+For hotel operating costs, they generally fall into two main buckets that every management team should be familiar with.
 Fixed costs are those expenses that stay the same no matter how many guests you have.
 Whether your hotel is 20% full or packed at 95% occupancy during the same time frame, these costs don’t budge.

 Here’s a simple formula every hotel manager should keep in mind: Total Hotel Costs = Fixed Costs + Variable Costs